Italian Style Beans and Rice with Sausage is an easy one-pan meal that’s full of flavor that’s ready in 30 minutes!

 This post is sponsored by al fresco® All-Natural Chicken Sausage.
 All opinions are mine. #cookwithalfresco

-Rice and beans are nothing new, but my Italian twist is what makes this recipe special.
+Rice and beans are nothing new, but my Italian twist makes this recipe special.
 It’s a hearty flavor-packed meal that will fill you up without breaking the bank.
 This is truly a must-have in your recipe rotation!

 Beans and rice is total comfort food.
 I was raised eating soup beans, white rice, and cornbread, which is still one of my husband’s favorite meals.
 When my kids were growing up, they couldn’t get enough black beans and yellow rice.
 Any way you serve it, beans and rice is a hit!